promatia/acts/rights.md

 - Everyone has the right to access infrastructure within reasonable means.
 - Everyone has the right to enjoy and entertain themselves.
 - Everyone has the right to healthcare.

+## Division: Duties
+1. Respect the lawful decisions of the people voiced through the direct democratic system
+3. Respect all rights
+4. Protest or overthrow the government, any government official, or any government organisation should it reject a decision of the people
+5. Serve and defend the government and the will of the people, should it be invaded or an insurrection occur*
+6. Respect and protect the national symbols*
+7. Contribute to the public expenditures in the form established by the law*
+8. Demonstrate the required respect to the authorities and their agents*
+9. Perform military or social services according to the law*
+10. Conserve, protect, and make rational use of the goods and resources that the government and society provide to the people*
+11. Comply with the requirements established for the protection of environmental health and hygiene*
+12. Protect the natural resources, flora, and fauna, and to safeguard the preservation of a clean environment*
+13. Protect the country's cultural and historic patrimony*
+14. Act, in one's relations with other people, according to the principle of human solidarity and with respect to the norms of a proper social coexistence*

+`*` Taken or adopted from Article 90 of the Cuban Constitution of 2019